< Phoebe Stapleton Ph.D., A.T.C. EOHSI Directory | EOHSI

 p1

 Using engineered nanomaterials, studies focus on the question: how can something we inhale affect the cardiovascular system?
 Recently, her research group has investigated non-traditional models of exposure by incorporating reproductive toxicology.
 These studies focus on exposures during pregnancy leading to the development of a hostile gestational environment identified through microvascular evaluations of the mother.
 These prenatal exposures impact fetal development and may predispose future generations to cardiovascular aberrations.
-The Stapleton laboratory is funded by NIH K99ES024783.
+The Stapleton laboratory is funded by a NIEHS ONES award, NIH R01 ES031285.

 p2